Avoiding common email marketing mistakes

 Unclear or complex call to action (CTA)

 Your email marketing goal is what you hope to achieve; your CTAs are the mechanisms to facilitate that goal.
+According to HubSpot's CTA optimization research, emails with clear, single-focused CTAs generate 371% more clicks than those with multiple competing actions.
 But to get readers to perform the desired action, your CTAs must be:

 - Clear and concise: You can use clever and creative text in email to catch and maintain readers' attention.
 But make your CTAs easy to understand, without forcing them to sift through or decipher mounds of copy.
 If they're confused about what to do, they won't do it.